 [Disclaimer: The information on this page represents my own perspective, practices, beliefs, and experiences.
 I am not a botanist nor am I a doctor or nutritionist.
 I have done my research and each reader must do his own.
 I take no responsibility for an individual reading and using this information.
-Some plants can kill you or make you sick if you eat them so you need to be able to positively identify the weeds that you want to eat.
+SOME PLANTS CAN KILL YOU OR MAKE YOU SICK IF YOU EAT THEM OR HANDLE THEM WRONGLY SO YOU NEED TO BE ABLE TO POSITIVELY IDENTIFY THE WILD EDIBLES THAT YOU MIGHT INTERESTED IN USING OR INGESTING.
+YOU ALSO NEED TO KNOW ABOUT THEIR ACTION AND INTERACTION WITH MEDICINES, ETC. PREGNANT WOMEN, INFANTS AND CHILDREN, OLD PEOPLE, PEOPLE WITH CHRONIC DISEASES (DIABETES, ETC.), CAN BE NEGATIVELY/BADLY AFFECTED BY THINGS THAT HEALTHY PEOPLE CAN TOLERATE.
+I HAVE EATEN WILD EDIBLES--SO HAVE NATIVE AMERICANS, EUROPEAN AMERICANS, AFRICAN AMERICANS, AND TRIBAL PEOPLES.
+FOR ME, LEARNING THIS KNOWLEDGE HAS JUST BEEN RECAPPING AND LEARNING WHAT GOD GAVE US FOR FREE OUTSIDE.
+THIS PAGE IS JUST A PLACE FOR SOMEONE TO GET SOME INFORMATION--IT WILL NOT MAKE YOU AN EXPERT.
+I take no repsonsibility for the use, non-use, abuse, misuse, etc. of this information.
 Some weeds have medicinal action.
 I have heard that dock is so high in vitamin A that we don't need to eat more than two inches of it (maybe the person meant raw, I don't know)--and yet it is good to know about dock--some children have lost their eyesight (especially in "developing"/raped countries) for lack of vitamin A. If you are taking medication, you will want to be sure that eating wild edibles will not negatively impact your body.
 If you are a woman with child, you will not want to eat these things without ensuring that there are no contraindications (ill side effects) for you--or the baby in your womb.
 The very young, the sick, women with child, lactating (breastfeeding) women, those with chronic diseases, and the elderly can be afflicted by things that most healthy persons can tolerate.
 Talking to a knowledgeable doctor and performing research examining multiple sources is important.
 Look for what can go wrong.
 Look up the words "dangers" and "contradindications".
 This page could be used as a primer based on a few weeds I've interacted with but it is by no means authoritative.
 You need to know something about their action under various conditions and what parts you can eat and can not eat.
+A potato is good, BUT ONLY EAT THE POTATO PART of the plant.
+A person cannot just eat any plant or any portion of any plant.
+Irresponsible actions can kill..
 Consult multiple color photographic references (not drawings).
 Even if you go on a weed walk with what seems to be an expert, double-check everything.
 Further down this page is a list of resources that I have found helpful--for those interested in further research.
 CHILDREN DO NOT EAT ANY WEEDS WITHOUT YOUR PARENTS' PERMISSION!]

 Let's go on a Weed Walk.